-Austin has become synonymous with breakfast tacos, watering holes (for drinking or swimming) and our obsession with patios.
-Triple-digit temperatures may slow us down, but never stop us from rounding up human and furry troops for ice-cold local craft beers, juicy burgers and ooey-gooey queso and the simple pleasures of fresh air, friends and frosés.
+Austin is synonymous with breakfast tacos, watering holes (for drinking or swimming) and an obsession with patios.
+Triple-digit temperatures may slow us down, but never stop us from rounding up human and furry troops for ice-cold local craft beers, juicy burgers, ooey-gooey queso and the simple pleasures of fresh air, friends and frosés.
 Get in on the goodness at one of Austin’s best (and locals-approved) patio bars.

 Courtesy of Banger's.

-The universal appeal of their German-inspired comfort food and a jaw-dropping selection of over 120 beers have earned Banger's the honor of being Rainey Street’s most bumpin’ venue.
-Channel Oktoberfest any month of the year--bring your crew to the massive dog-friendly patio and grab a seat at one of the many communal tables for a beer-drinking, sausage-eating good time.
+The universal appeal of their German-inspired comfort food and a jaw-dropping selection of over 120 beers has earned Banger's the honor of being Rainey Street’s most bumpin’ venue.
+Channel Oktoberfest any month of the year.
+Bbring your crew to the massive dog-friendly patio and grab a seat at one of the many communal tables for a beer-drinking, sausage-eating good time.

 When you’re craving a chill patio destination as much as you’re craving margaritas and micheladas, La Holly is the obvious choice.
-The Eastside cantina has an amply-sized patio (with plenty of fans!), a solid cocktail menu, a curated selection of mezcals and a taco truck courtesy of Taco Flats.
+The east side cantina has an ample patio (with plenty of fans!), a solid cocktail menu, a curated selection of mezcals and a taco truck courtesy of Taco Flats.

 Lefty's Brick Bar.
 Credit Brittany Bosworth

-Kitty Cohen’s is the Eastside patio bar that drips with '60s-era Palm Springs retro-cool, from the flamingo wallpaper to the dipping pool and tropical plant perimeter.
-Enjoy a frosty frosé or the very-shareable Key Party punch, served in a crystal punchbowl, of course.
+Kitty Cohen’s is the east side patio bar that drips with '60s-era Palm Springs retro-cool, from the flamingo wallpaper to the dipping pool and tropical plant perimeter.
+Enjoy a frosty frosé, a Dreamsicle or a Frozen Swirl combo of them both.
+Add a floater for extra oomph.

 Courtesy of Scholz Garten.

-For a taste of (very) old school Austin, head over to German Biergarten and local institution, Scholz Garten.
-Established in 1866 as a meeting place for Austin’s German community, Scholz Garden is also a hotspot for politicos and a favorite gathering place for UT Football fans.
+For a taste of old school Austin, head to a German Biergarten and local institution, Scholz Garten.
+Established in 1866 as a meeting place for Austin’s German community, Scholz Garten is also a hotspot for politicos and a favorite gathering place for University of Texas at Austin football fans.

-You don’t need to leave city limits for tasty craft beer and a killer burger.
-Hold Out Brewing is the new brewery from the folks behind Austin favorites, Better Half (located next door), Wright Brother’s Brew & Brew, and Little Brother Bar.
-Try a crisp pale ale or fall-friendly dry-hopped porter.
+In the mood for tasty craft beer and a killer burger?
+Then head to the patio at Hold Out Brewing, from the folks behind Austin favorites, Better Half, Wright Brother’s Brew & Brew and Little Brother Bar.
+Try the house beer, a crisp pale ale or dark lager.

 Central Machine Works Beer Hall.
 Credit Jenna Krackenberger.

-Central Machine Works, the hip Eastside brewery, beer garden, and live music venue, is a sprawling space with lots (and lots) of indoor and patio seating.
-Forged from the bones of a former machine shop, Central Machine Works is a conversation piece as well as, probably, the best patio in town.
+Central Machine Works, a hip east side brewery, beer garden and live music venue, is a sprawling space with lots (and lots) of indoor and patio seating.
+Forged from the bones of a former machine shop, Central Machine Works is a conversation piece as well as home to one of the best patios in town.

-Idle Hands is bringing all the island vibes to Rainey Street, slinging Little Havan-inspired cocktails made to classic standards.
-Sip on a boozy Mai Tai, frozen piña colada, or cheeky Banana Hammock on the spacious string light-illuminated patio complete with retro hanging chairs.
+Idle Hands is bringing all the island vibes to Rainey Street, slinging Caribbean- and Latin American-inspired cocktails made to classic standards.
+Sip on a boozy Idle Paloma, Painkiller or Mezcal Old Fashioned on the spacious string light-illuminated patio complete with retro hanging chairs.